Updated July 2026 - 10 min read

 3. Preserve what is already working

-Do not remove ranking sections just because they look old.
-Keep the parts that answer the query, earn links, or convert well.
+Do not remove useful sections merely because they look old.
+Keep the parts supported by reader, link, conversion, or support evidence.
 Improve weak sections with clearer explanations, fresher details, better examples, and stronger internal links.

 4. Refresh metadata and structure